National University of Singapore

 Psychologist

-I earned the Ph.D. degree in Psychology from the National University of Singapore (NUS), after having attained a MA (with Distinction) in Music Psychology in Education from the University of Sheffield, and a B.Soc.Sci.
-(Hons.) degree in Psychology from the NUS.
+I am a Lecturer of Psychology at the Division of Social Sciences at Yale-NUS College.
+I earned my Ph.D. in Psychology from the National University of Singapore (NUS), after attaining a MA (with Distinction) in Music Psychology in Education from the University of Sheffield, and a B.Soc.Sci.
+(Hons.) in Psychology from NUS.

 Educator

 As an educator, I aspire to bring learning to life, and Life to learning.
-My research as a psychologist informs the evidence-based pedagogical strategies that I adopt to nurture my students' learning and holistic development.
-I see it as part of my mission to excite students about ideas and concepts they encounter, and to challenge my students to think deeply and critically in their discovery and construction of knowledge.
-Through such processes, it is my hope that my students may make quantum leaps in their learning and forge ahead to pursue their higher purposes and meaning in life.
+My research informs the evidence-based pedagogical methods that I apply to nurture my students' learning.
+I see it as part of my mission to excite students about ideas they encounter, and to challenge them to think deeply in their discovery and construction of knowledge.
+Through such processes, it is my hope that my students may make quantum leaps in their learning and forge ahead to pursue their higher purposes in life.

-I am honoured to have won the NUS Faculty Teaching Excellence Award (FTEA) AY2020–21, which recognises achievements in teaching, including instruction, educational design, assessment and feedback, as well as wider adoption of good practices in these areas through leadership and support of other colleagues.
-I also received the NUS Graduate Students' Teaching Award (GSTA) over three consecutive semesters in 2016–2018, and have been placed on the GSTA Honour Roll since then.
+I am honored to have won the NUS Faculty Teaching Excellence Award (FTEA), which recognizes achievements in teaching including instruction, educational design, assessment and feedback, as well as wider adoption of good practices in these areas through leadership and support of other colleagues.
+I also received the NUS Graduate Students' Teaching Award (GSTA) over three consecutive semesters in 2016–2018, and was placed on the GSTA Honor Roll.
 Read my interview with the NUS Department of Psychology here.

 Musician